fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Quran, Surah Al-Jinn 72:11

 ### War Between Jinn and Angels

+[Most of information in this section cannot be found in the Quran and the Sunnah.
+But it is derived from early interpretators of the Quran, including sahaba.]

 The jinn started living on the earth before humans and they didn't behave good and didn't treat the creatures on the earth in a good manner.